Use Cases

 The AI Gap: Leaders at 7, Teams at 3

 Your leadership rates their AI capability at seven out of ten.
 Your teams are at three.
-The gap isn't adoption lag — it's an architecture problem.
+The gap isn't adoption lag.
+It's an architecture problem.
 AI requires reimagining processes, not just automating existing ones.
 Your teams lack the time, the frameworks, and the strategic roadmap to close the gap.

 The Budget That Can't Justify Itself